 The best way to get in touch is by emailing email@example.com or you can call us on 01590 646410 during office hours (9am - 5pm Monday - Friday).

-Dream Challenges has a recommended policy that provides appropriate cover for this type of activity and also covers you for cancellation due to medically diagnosed COVID-19.
+Dream Challenges has details of an example policy that provides appropriate cover for this type of activity and also covers you for cancellation due to medically-diagnosed COVID-19.
 We will send you the details once you have registered.
 You can also call us for details on 01590 646410 during our office hours (9am-5pm, Monday-Friday).

 As we're not medically trained, we're afraid we can't offer you advice on this.
 We recommend you contact your GP or your local travel clinic, who will have the latest travel health advice.